SOCIAL SECURITY AND DISABILITY

 Texas Parent for Parent offers a two hour introductory class.
 NOLO’s Guide to Social Security Disability: Getting and Keeping Your Benefits and other books such as Social Security Disability Guide and How to Get SSI and Social Security Disability are available at many libraries and can be purchased online.
 The Social Security Administration’s internal guidelines, the Program and Operation Manuals (“POMS”) are available online at https://secure.ssa.gov/poms.nsf/home!readform.
 If something goes terribly awry, you might want to consult an attorney or contact your Congressperson.
 But in most instances polite perseverance will move the application through what can be an exasperating series of delays and denials.

 You can appoint someone as your personal representative to help you apply.
 It is only at the fourth level, appearing before an Administrative Law Judge, that it may be necessary to hire a lawyer as your personal representative.
-The lawyer is paid out of the back benefits if your claim is approved and receives nothing if it is not.
+The lawyer is paid out of the back benefits if your claim is approved.
+If there are no back benefits, you and the lawyer must file a fee petition.
 Many lawyers who specialize in this area are members of the National Organization of Social Security Claimant Representatives.
 They handle Social Security appeals day in and day out.